eslamhas/Wrangle-and-Analyze-Data/README.md

 •	Twitter API & JSON: by using the tweet IDs in the WeRateDogs Twitter archive, I queried the Twitter API for each tweet's JSON data using Python's Tweepy library and stored each tweet's entire set of JSON data in a file called tweet_json.txt file.
 I read this .txt file line by line into a pandas dataframe with tweet ID, favorite count, retweet count, followers count, friends count, source,

+### Assessing data
+Once the three tables were obtained I assessed the data as following:
+•	Visually, I used two tools.
+One was by printing the three entire dataframes separate in Jupyter Notebook and two by checking the csv files in Excel.
+•	Programmatically, by using different methods (e.g. info, value_counts, sample, duplicated, groupby, etc).
+                Then I separated the issues encountered in quality issues and tidiness issues.
+Key points to keep in mind for this process was that original ratings with images were wanted.